sj-piano/eth-contract-hello-world-typescript/README.md

 Leave the node running in this additional terminal.
 Log output will be displayed (the initial set of pre-loaded keypairs will be shown).
 Press Ctrl-C to stop the local node.
 Switch back to the original terminal and continue.

 See the balance of the address that will deploy the contract:
-`node scripts/get-balance.js --address-file input-data/local-hardhat-address.txt`
+`npm run --silent ts-node scripts/get-balance.ts -- --address-file input-data/local-hardhat-address.txt`

 See fee estimations for the different contract operations, including deployment:
-`node scripts/hello-world-estimate-fees.js`
+`npm run --silent ts-node scripts/hello-world-estimate-fees.ts`

 Deploy the HelloWorld contract:
-`node scripts/hello-world-deploy.js --log-level info`
+`npm run --silent ts-node scripts/hello-world-deploy.ts -- --log-level info`

 This will output an address.
-Copy this address into the `.env` file as `LOCAL_HARDHAT_DEPLOYED_CONTRACT_ADDRESS`.
+Copy this address into the `user-config.env` file as `LOCAL_HARDHAT_DEPLOYED_CONTRACT_ADDRESS`.

 Confirm deployment:
-`node scripts/check-contract-exists`
+`npm run --silent ts-node scripts/check-contract-exists`

 Print the message stored in the contract:
-`node scripts/hello-world-get-message.js`
+`npm run --silent ts-node scripts/hello-world-get-message.ts`

 Create a new input file:
 `cp input-data/example-update-message.json input-data/update-message-local-network.json`